rweichler/aite/README.md

 ## Things to keep in mind

 * This only works with C/C++/Objective-C code.
 Logos isn't supported yet.
 * In my example I only had one builder.
 But you can have as many as you want!
-If you have `c` and `cpp` and `m` files, you can just make 3 builders.
+If you have `c` and `cpp` files that require different compilers, then you can just use two builders to compile them, and then `table.merge` them and pass them to a linker.